rizqimtiaz/BioChain/README.md

 ## Design philosophy

-"Trust Blue") reserved for verified state and primary actions.
+The interface is deliberately **sterile and laboratory-grade**: pure white surfaces, slate-gray data labels, and a single canonical accent (`#1e40af`, "Trust Blue") reserved for verified state and primary actions.
 No glassmorphism, no rainbow gradients — the only ornament is the data itself.